matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 If you use the CLI for building Ndless programs, running make in the root directory will be enough.

+**make_nKarugaSprite.exe** is a purposely-built tool that should not be used for other projects than nKaruga.

+**THE PROGRAM MUST NOT BE RAN IN CLI !
+DRAP-AND-DROP ANY NUMBER OF FILES TO IT INSTEAD**

 Running on a TI-Nspire
 ======================